Azerbaijani troops monitor operational situation: Defense Ministry | News.az

 Azerbaijani troops monitor operational situation: Defense Ministry

-During the day on October 31 and the night on November 1, the Armenian armed forces fired at the positions of the units of Azerbaijan Army and Azerbaijani human settlements in different directions of the front using various weapons, including artillery and missiles, the Azerbaijani Defense Ministry said on Sunday.
+During the day on November 2 and night on November 3, the Armenian armed forces fired at the positions of the units of Azerbaijan Army in different directions of the front and Azerbaijani human settlements using various small arms, howitzers and mortars.

-The combat operations continued mainly in the direction of Aghdara, Aghdam, Khojavend and Gubadli.
+The combat operations continued mainly in the direction of Aghdere, Khojavend, Zangilan and Gubadli, Azerbaijan’s Defense Ministry reported on Tuesday.

-As a result of retaliatory actions against the Armenian armed forces, there were many casualties among the personnel of Armenian troops.
+The Armenian troops were forced to retreat with casualties in personnel and military vehicles in some areas of the front.

-During the day and night, a large number of Armenian Armed Forces, 1 - IFV, 2 - BM-21 "Grad" MLRS, 8 - different types of howitzers, 2 - communication towers, 5 - auto vehicles were destroyed and wrecked in different directions of the front.
+During the day and nighttime, a large number of Armenian troops, 4 - BM-21 "Grad" MLRS, 1 - KUB air defense missile system, 9 - different types of howitzers and 2 - trucks loaded with ammunition were destroyed and wrecked.

 At present, Azerbaijani troops are monitoring the operational situation.